ZKYXYKZ/BoarsToKill/README.md

 ### Installation
 #### Classic (manual)
 1. Download or clone this repository.
-2. Copy the `BoarsToKill` folder into your `Interface/AddOns/` directory.
+2. Copy the `BoarsToKill` folder into your `Interface/AddOns/` directory (don't forget to remove "-main" in the folder name).
 3. Launch (or /reload) the game and enable the addon in the character selection screen.

 #### With TurtleWoW Launcher